turingschool-examples/frontend-mod-1-prework/day_2/README.md

 You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!

-## Vocabulary you'll encounter in the reading
+## FYI - Vocabulary you'll encounter in the reading

 The readings in the JAVASCRIPT & JQUERY book use Javascript in a way that is likely unfamiliar to you.
 The book uses specific Javascript properties and methods to interact with HTML elements on a webpage, like changing or adding text on a webpage.
 Initially, we will be using Javascript without HTML.
 That's why you haven't seen these techniques before!
 Here are some quick definitions to help you become familiar with them.